cs3216/cs3216.github.io/assignments/facebook.md

 synchronous events.
-On the other hand, an asynchronous request allows users to continue viewing and interacting with the current page as sending the request and receiving the response occurs in the background – hence “asynchronous”.
-This may result in a more “app”-like experience.
+On the other hand, an asynchronous request allows users to continue viewing and interacting with the current page as sending the request and receiving the response occurs in the background – hence "asynchronous".
+This may result in a more "app"-like experience.
 Asynchronous calls are not necessarily faster or more responsive, however, as improper use of asynchronous calls may in fact make your application seem *less* responsive.